GST Registration Requirements

 The application if submitted online through FORM GST REG–02.

-- Verification by GST officer: Once the application is filled and submitted, then it shall be forwarded to the proper officer, who will then examine the application and the documents attached.
+- Verification by GST officer: Once the application is filled and submitted, then it shall be forwarded to the proper officer, who will then examine the application and the documents attached and make sure that all the GST Registration requirements are met.
 If everything is found to be in order, then GST registration will be granted within 3 working days.

 If any deficiency is found in the application, then it shall be communicated to the applicant within 3 working days in FORM GST REG-03.